 2. Text Features Analysis.
 This helps students preview the organization of a textbook, chapter or reading passage.
 It will introduce the different sections of the text, which will be helpful for answering text-based questions later on.
 This should be used before or during reading.

 3. The THIEVES Reading Strategy.
 With this strategy, students analyze the Title, the Headings, the Introduction, Every first sentence of paragraphs, Visuals and Vocabulary, End of chapter questions, and Summary (they either read the summary or write their own.)
-This can be used during or after reading.
+You can use THIEVES during or after reading.
 I have a free graphic organizer for this strategy located here.

 4. Paragraph Shrinking: With this strategy, students read the paragraph, determine who or what the paragraph is about, decide what the subject of the paragraph is doing, and summarize the paragraph in about ten words.
 This involves both basic understanding and higher-level thinking!
 Choose crucial and/or difficult paragraphs for this task, and you will see students find meaning.